saylestyler/tylsyl/src/pages/swp-files-and-swap.md

 sudo find / -type f -size +10M -exec ls -lh {} \
 ```

-i found a bevy of vim swp files, one which was 20gb
+i found a bevy of vim swp files, one which was 20 gb

-<h3 style='color: red; font-weight: 600'>TWENTY GIGABYTES</h3>
+# 20 gb

 according to ImFeelingLucky's first result: